Fluent Commerce Logo

 Definition

-• built on the Workflow Engine (Workflows)
+• The Workflow Engine (Workflows)

-• built on the UX Builder (Web App Manifests)
+• The UX Builder (Web App Manifests)

 Artifacts also include Settings.